astronomer/airflow-guides/guides/airflow-ui.md

 ![Code View](https://assets2.astronomer.io/main/guides/airflow-ui/ui_code.png)

-Also note, this view only shows code from the file that generated the DAG; it does not show any code that may be imported in the DAG, such as custom hooks or operators or code in your `/include` directory.
+Also of note: This view shows code only from the file that generated the DAG.
+It does not show any code that may be imported in the DAG, such as custom hooks or operators or code in your `/include` directory.

 ### Additional DAG Views